amirunpri2018/Image-Classifier-Web-App-cats-and-dogs/README.md

 - Type the command "pip install flask" on the prompt to install flask.
 - Clone or download the repository.
 - Download the weight file from (https://ufile.io/er8gz) and place in it the same directory as other files.
-- Go to the command prompt and run using following command. python app.py
+- Go to the command prompt and run the app using following command "python app.py"
 - Open a browser and go to localhost:8000 to see the app in action.